Request for Proposals: Equity Workforce Training Implementation

 7. Are Veterans considered a community underrepresented in the Clean Energy Workforce?

-Yes, especially female Veterans, since they are underrepresented currently.
+Yes, especially female Veterans, as they are underrepresented currently.
 Male veterans have moderate representation in the Clean Energy Workforce, but if their designation as a Veteran is in addition to being a member of an EJ Neighborhood, Federally Recognized or State Acknowledged Tribe, or Fossil Fuel Worker, it will be viewed favorably.

 8. Will Memorandums of Understanding (MOUs) from trade associations fulfill the employer MOU requirement?

-Yes, as long as the MOUs indicate either some level of commitment by the trade association and its members to interview program graduates for placement in appropriate positions, or an outright commitment to hire graduates.
+Yes, as long as the MOUs indicate either some level of commitment by the trade association and its members to interview program graduates for placement in appropriate positions or an outright commitment to hire graduates.
 The MOUs are intended to demonstrate and solidify a clear potential for entry into the Clean Energy Workforce through the training programs.

 9. Are Planning Grants available?